On Privacy Weaknesses and Vulnerabilities in Software Systems: Introduction

 These actionable insights led to our proposal of 11 new common privacy weaknesses to CWE\footnote{We chose CWE instead of CVE since CVEs specify unique vulnerabilities detected in specific software systems and application, while CWEs are at a more abstract, generic level.}.
 These new CWE entries cover the areas of privacy threats that have been raised in research and practice but do not exist in CWE yet.
 To further confirm the relevance and validity of our proposal, we extracted real code examples from software repositories that match with the new CWEs.
 Our contribution follows the CWE's true spirit of a community-developed list, and will enhance the CWE system to serve as a common language and baseline for identifying, mitigating and preventing not only security but also privacy weaknesses and vulnerabilities. (\textbf{\underline{Contribution 3}})

 The remainder of the paper is structured as follows.
 Section \ref{sec:related-work} discusses related existing work in security and privacy vulnerabilities in software applications.
 The identification of privacy-related vulnerabilities in CWE and CVE is presented in Section \ref{sec:identifying-privacy-vul}.
 Section \ref{sec:common-privacy-concerns} discusses the taxonomy of privacy threats and how the privacy-related vulnerabilities in CWE and CVE systems cover those privacy threats.
 Section \ref{sec:cwe-proposal} presents a new common privacy weakness proposal.
-Threats to validity is discussed in Section \ref{sec:threats}.
-Finally, we conclude and discuss future work in Section \ref{sec:conclusion}.
+The threats to validity of our study are discussed in Section \ref{sec:threats}.
+We conclude and discuss future work in Section \ref{sec:conclusion}.
+Finally, we provide the details of a replication package and instructions on how to access it in Section \ref{sec:data-availability}.